Vision

 Though the message that we carry is universal, it has an origin and our work is also to care for this.
 The cultural heritage of the Yawanawa was almost lost when our world met theirs.
 Today a lot has been recovered but a lot is still at risk of being forgotten.

 The seed of Kairao is present in traditional arts, crafts, songs, language, stories, medicines and foods.
 Today, we strive to keep these alive in a way that is true to their roots.
-Supporting work and projects that encourage the youth the be proud of their ancestry and study their own heritage as well as improving quality of life in the village.
+Supporting work and projects that encourage the youth to be proud of their ancestry and study their own heritage as well as improving quality of life in the village.

 If this understanding isn’t preserved or passed down to the new generations, it would be a loss to all of humanity.